 Chapter 1: Roused

-During training, they had told him that waking up from cryogenic sleep was painful but they had lied.
-It was unbearably torturous.
+During training, the military had told him that waking up from cryogenic sleep was a little painful but they had lied to him.
+The procedure was unbearably torturous.

 He opened his eyes and tried to breathe but couldn't.
+Something was choking him.
 His panic sent him into a flailing fit as he gulped for air.
-The cold was all around him and it was penetrating.
+The cold was all around him and it was painfully penetrating.
 He wheezed and writhed.
 He was freezing and choking.
 So much pain.
 The hoses and wires connected to his body flopped as he struggled.
-He was floating?
+His legs were kicking into open air.
+Was he floating?
+Was he underwater?
 Even more pain wracked him as his blood circulation increased throughout his body.
 A cold icy glass window was the first thing he could see in the dim light.
 He was in a small personal chamber.
 It was too coffin-like.
 Claustrophobia didn't bother him but he still desperately wanted to get out.
-He couldn't feel the floor beneath his feet.
-Still couldn't breathe.
+He still couldn't feel the floor beneath his feet.
+Still couldn't breathe either.
 He groped for his face and felt the mask.
 Pulled the mask off his face... better.
 He took in some deep hurting breaths.
 The pain was so intense.
-He was trembling violently.
+He was trembling and coughing violently.

-Memories fluttered in his mind.
-He recalled some of the testing and his military training.
+Memories fluttered into his mind like a fast moving train, barreling toward him then zooming right by and out of reach.
+He recalled some of the testing and his military training about cryogenic sleep.
 He reached behind for the harness that held him suspended within the cryopod.
 He was shaking from the cold and the pain, his arms were numb.
-His cold fingers felt the clasp release and snapped it open sending himself falling a few inches.
+His cold fingers were faulty.
+He clumsily felt the clasp release and snapped it open sending himself falling a few inches.
 It might as well have been a ten foot fall because as his feet made contact with the floor, it hurt even worse than suspension had.
 His legs failed to support his weight and he dropped to his knees.
 His legs were on fire with the burning needles of returning blood circulation.
 He felt the nausea and took in more breaths, willing away the gags.

 He couldn't remember his name or why he was there.
-Strangely, he could remember the training of how to open the cryopod and how to disconnect himself from the lifeline surgically implanted deep within his brachial artery.
+Strangely, he could remember the training of how to open the cryopod from the inside and how to disconnect himself from the lifeline surgically implanted deep within his brachial artery.
 He knew that he was in deep space on a transport ship.
-He could not, however, recall what he was doing in cryogenic sleep, where he was going or what he was supposed to be doing when he got there.
+He could not, however, recall what he was doing in cryogenic sleep, where he was going or what he was supposed to be doing once he got there.

-Absentmindedly, he peeled some of the viscous membrane from his body.
+Absentmindedly, he peeled some of the clear protective membrane from his body.
 It was as tight as a second layer of skin.
 The peeling process was painless, the covering pulled away smoothly with only a slight adherence to his body hair.

-Vivid memories of a lovely blond with whom he was involved flickered in and out of his thoughts but he didn't know who she was or when he had known her.
-He had a sinking feeling in his chest as though she had hurt him.
-Perhaps he had hurt her.
-Either way, there was a weighing sense of loss.
+Hazy memories of a lovely blond with whom he was involved flickered in and out of his thoughts but he didn't know who she was or when he had known her.
+He had a heavy feeling in his chest as though she had hurt him or perhaps he had hurt her.
+Either way, there was a sinking sense of loss.

-Only one ceiling light in the large room illuminated his surroundings.
+Only one flickering ceiling light in the large room illuminated his surroundings.
 There were six other pods next to his.
 The name J. Cooper was printed on the glass of the pod nearest to his.
-Second Lieutenant J. Cooper of Flight Crew Detachment 5.
 Cooper's pod was empty.
-The other was 1st Lieutenant C. Payton of Flight Crew Detachment 5.
+The next pod was 1st Lieutenant C. Payton of Flight Crew Detachment Five.
 Payton looked like a frozen fish in a freezer.

 Jesus, what a way to travel.